 May provide work direction to technical and clerical staff.

 Performs related duties as assigned.

-An Assistant Personnel Analyst performs professional personnel work of moderate complexity related to areas such as classification and compensation, personnel rules and policies, recruitment and examinations, and employer-employee relations, which are subject to closer supervision and review than work performed by a Personnel Analyst.
+An Assistant Personnel Analyst performs professional personnel-level work of moderate complexity related to areas such as job classification and compensation, personnel rules and policies, recruitment and examinations, and employee and labor relations, which are subject to closer supervision and review than work performed by a journey-level analyst.

-Immediate supervision is received from a higher-level technical supervisor.
-Work direction may be exercised over clerical staff.
+Immediate supervision is received from a classified administrator or supervisor.
+Work direction may be exercised over assigned technical and clerical staff.

 Principles, purposes, functions, policies, and practices of personnel management, including basic Merit System principles

 Principles, terminology, and techniques of classification and compensation plans, examination preparation, interviewing, and recruitment

 Fact-finding methods and procedures